COVID-19 information: Waitt Physiotherapy is OPEN.

 The ‘new normal’ is based on guidance from the Chartered Society of Physiotherapy, Scottish Government and Public Health England and Scotland.

-All first appointments will be undertaken virtually to minimise the need for contact time and to allow for necessary screening.
+You may prefer to have your first appointment undertaken virtually to minimise the need for contact time and to allow for formal screening.

-- Improved access – remote consultations can occur from anywhere in the world!
+- Improved access – remote consultations can occur from anywhere in the UK!

 - Reduced travel and associated time out of your day